DashadotT/DashadotT/README.md

 - 👀 I’m interested in nothing.
 - 🌱 I’m currently learning how to code **Hello World**.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Student
+- ⚡ Fun fact: Can't code

 <!---
 DashadotT/DashadotT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.